National Herbarium of New South Wales: Buildings

 1901–1982: A purpose-built building to house the Herbarium collection and a botanical museum designed by the Government Architect opened in 1901.
 The building was known as Maiden's Herbarium.
 It is now known as the Anderson Building and is used for administration and contains the Maiden Theatre, in memory of Joseph Henry Maiden, a previous Botanic Garden's Director.

 1982–2018: The Robert Brown Building opened in 1982.
 The new Herbarium building was named in honour of colonial botanist Robert Brown.
 It has three levels when it was opened in 1982 by Neville Wran, housing the herbarium collection, staff offices, a laboratory, scanning electron microscope and full drying room and library.
 A decade later, a fourth level was added to provide more work spaces and shelving and a sloping roof to stop leaks.

-2019–onwards: In June 2018 plans to relocate the Herbarium to a new purpose built Centre of Innovation in Plant Sciences to be at the Australian Botanic Garden Mount Annan were announced.
+2019–onwards: In June 2018 plans to relocate the Herbarium to a new purpose built Centre of Innovation in Plant Sciences to be at the Australian Botanic Garden Mount Annan were announced.The herbarium is now located within the Mt Annan Botanic Garden site.